-If you struggle with urinary incontinence or the inability to control a bowel movement, you may have poor pelvic floor health.
-Weak pelvic floor muscles are a common side effect of aging for women, but Lillian Schapiro, MD, Kristan Adams, MD, and Kathryn Garren, WHNP, at Ideal Gynecology, LLC, in Atlanta and McDonough, Georgia, provide pelvic floor therapy to restore the strength of the muscles and relieve the embarrassing symptoms of poor pelvic floor health.
+If you struggle with incontinence or the inability to complete a bowel movement, you may have poor pelvic floor health.
+Weak pelvic floor muscles are a common side effect of aging for women, but Lillian Schapiro, MD, Tiffany Morgan, WHNP, Clara Jones, FNP, and Kathryn Garren Inan, WHNP, at Ideal Gynecology, LLC, in Atlanta, Georgia, provide pelvic floor therapy to restore the strength of the muscles and relieve the embarrassing symptoms of poor pelvic floor health.
 Call the practice or schedule an appointment online today.

 Keeping your pelvic muscles strong throughout the aging process is key to maintaining good pelvic floor health.
 The pelvic floor muscles work with your pelvic organs to ensure you can have complete bowel movements and not leak urine or stool.
 The pelvic organs in women include the: